lighttransport/rainbowmist/README.md

 * C++11 compiler

 RainbowMist uses cuew(CUDA wrangler wrapper)/nvrtc and clew(OpenCL wrangler wrapper) and does not require neither CUDA SDK nor OpenCL SDK when compiling.

+## How it works

+### CUDA backend

+RainbowMist runs a kernel using CLCudaAPI and cuew to run it on CUDA device.
+For CUDA environment, it uses NVRTC(Runtime compilation) feature to compile a kernel at the runtime.
+NVRTC was introduced from CUDA 7.0, so it should be veryu mature in these days(CUDA 9.x or 10.x is a mainstream version as of 2020 April)

+### OpenCL backend

+RainbowMist runs a kernel using CLCudaAPI or EasyCL and clew to run it on OpenCL device.

 ## Advantages